Yuyan-C/llm-course-project/README.md

 ## Build Tool

 This project uses `uv` as a build tool.
-Using a build tool has the advantage of streamlining script use as well as fix path issues related to imports.
+Using a build tool has the advantage of streamlining script use as well as fixing path issues related to imports.

 To manage the python version for your environment, you can easily use `uv` directly.
 See the [virtualenv](#create-projects-virtual-environment) section below, and the [official documentation](https://docs.astral.sh/uv/concepts/python-versions/) for more info.

 You are also free to use other means of installing and defining your python version, like using available cluster modules : `module load python/3.12` (on DRAC.
-Mila cluster doesn't have a python version higher than 3.10 as of this writing)
+The Mila cluster doesn't have a python version higher than 3.10 as of this writing)

 ## Quick setup